vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ## API Filter

-API filters allow external systems (external services and external endpoints) to extend the standard API included with Cloud Director with custom URLs or custom processing of request's responses.
+API filters allow external systems (external services and external endpoints) to extend the standard API included with VMware Cloud Director with custom URLs or custom processing of request's responses.

 The API filter entity has the following definition: